Ken Lingad

 Ken Lingad recording at world-famous Blackbird Studios - Nashville, Tennessee

 Today, Ken Lingad enjoys a unique position at the forefront of the music industry, as both Business Executive and Performer.
-Based on the Music industry's third coast—Nashville, Tennessee—he reimagined rhythms and arrangements for legendary Bluegrass artist Rodney Dillard as a member of The Dillards and has contributed his distinctive sound to several live and recorded music artists and projects, including Swedish mega-talent Maxida Märak.
-Currently, Lingad occupies the drummer’s throne and Native American percussionist duties for GRAMMY® Award-winning artist Bill Miller and other talents.
+Based on the Music industry's third coast—Nashville, Tennessee—he reimagined rhythms and music arrangements for legendary Bluegrass artist Rodney Dillard as a member of The Dillards and has contributed his distinctive sound to several notable music artists and television projects, including Swedish mega-talent Maxida Märak and GRAMMY® Award-winning artist Bill Miller.

-Ken Lingad is an authentic and authoritative Native American presence to the stage for Bill Miller’s SOLD-OUT performance at The Caverns Sessions festival.
+Ken Lingad brings an authentic and authoritative Native American presence to the stage for Bill Miller’s SOLD-OUT performance at The Caverns Sessions festival.
 His set-up for the show included multiple, ceremonial Indian drums.

 Ken Lingad in the studio recording with Don Henley (The Eagles, Solo Artist) - Nashville, Tennessee